anaximeno/open-aware-laravel-project/README.md

 ```

 Wait for the images to be downloaded and then you can interact with the project using port 8000 of your localhost address.

-It has a Restful API on the route /api/v1, with the following routes bindings:
+The Restful API is binded to the route /api/v1, with the following HTTP methods on the sub-routes:

 * /users (GET, POST, DELETE, PATCH, PUT)
   - /users/{id}/projects (GET)